Governors' role in monitoring the single central record

 - Who carried out the checks

-- Individuals' job titles (this gives an indication of their involvement with pupils and which checks they'd need)
+- Individuals' job titles (this is because it gives an indication of their involvement with pupils and which checks they would need)

 - Childcare disqualification checks (where applicable)